 Jersey Island is very much dictating their own gunship.
 Right now they’re not locked down.
 They’re not encouraging social isolation.
 They’re recommending social distancing for over 65, the most vulnerable.
 A lot of businesses are putting in continuity measures, such as rotating staff working at home or going into work, to make sure that they avoid crossovers to at least retain half the working workforce at any time.
 Anyone coming from certain countries that have been mentioned by the FCA is requested to go into self-isolation for 14 days.
 Finally, if you’re presenting certain symptoms, you can self isolate for seven days as well.

-Recommendations to small to medium hospitality businesses
+Simon’s recommendations to small to medium hospitality businesses

 Most of what’s happening in Jersey at the moment are fairly similar to the UK.
 Right now, they’re looking at June being the peak, that’s what’s being predicted, which is a scary prospect because it means they’re not going to be passing people were moving right into the middle of the summer period.